Dash-OS/saga-task-manager/README.md

 logging and introspection mechanisms.
 This helps make sure that your sagas are performing as expected and helps track down runaway sagas.

+When a given task completes, it will print the duration and result of the task to aid in performance enhancements and debugging.

 ![](https://user-images.githubusercontent.com/15365418/28110828-62c05d0a-66a8-11e7-8526-ccfeda990f47.png)

 ### Simple Example